 Within the APM market there is a lot of debate as to whether APM stands for “application performance monitoring” or “application performance management.”
 Many in the community believe these terms can be used synonymously and are essentially interchangeable.
-However, at Rigor we have always held these terms in two very different lights.
+However, we hold these terms in two very different lights.

 In fact, we always expected to create a performance monitoring platform.
-Conceptually, monitoring is fairly straightforward: identify something that you want to monitor and then create a way to observe and check the progress or quality of that thing over a period of time and ensure that you can keep it under systematic review.
+Conceptually, monitoring is fairly straightforward.
+You identify something that you want to monitor.
+Then you create a way to observe and check the progress or quality of that thing over a period of time and ensure that you can keep it under systematic review.
 Our aspiration was to build an performance management platform.

 The Performance Monitoring Old Guard

-Years ago our CEO Craig Hyde saw an enormous gap in the APM industry.
-In 2011, there were an assortment of tools dedicated to performance monitoring and measurement.
+Years ago, our CEO Craig Hyde saw an enormous gap in the APM industry.
+In 2011, there was an assortment of tools dedicated to performance monitoring and measurement.
 These tools would monitor, measure, and visualize mounds of performance data in a systematic way.
-However, these tools were deeply technical and required users that were seasoned performance engineers to implement and maintain.
-Moreover, without these engineers, the data was essentially worthless, as it required interpretation by someone with deep technical knowledge to divine actionable steps to solve system problems and improve performance.This system of leveraging tools for data collection that necessitates manual interpretation by technical users worked when the development and infrastructure of applications was managed by technical users.
+However, these tools were deeply technical and seasoned performance engineers to implement and maintain them.
+Moreover, without these engineers, the data was essentially worthless.
+The data required interpretation by someone with deep technical knowledge to divine actionable steps to solve system problems and improve performance.This system of leveraging tools for data collection that necessitates manual interpretation by technical users worked when the development and infrastructure of applications was managed by technical users.

 The Market Shifts to the Business User